Hoʻomaluhia Botanical Garden

 The Hoʻomaluhia Botanical Garden (approximately 400 acres) is a botanical garden located at 45–680 Luluku Road, Kāne'ohe, Oahu, Hawaii.
-It is part of the Honolulu Botanical Gardens, and is open daily, without charge, except for Christmas Day and New Year's Day.
+It is part of the Honolulu Botanical Gardens, and is open to the public without charge, except for Thursdays, Christmas Day and New Year's Day.

 The garden was established in 1982, and designed and built by the United States Army Corps of Engineers for flood protection.
 It is a rainforest garden, with plantings from major tropical regions around the world, grouped into distinct collections that focus on Africa, Hawaii, India and Sri Lanka, Malaysia, Melanesia, the Philippines, Polynesia, and the tropical New World.

 Special emphasis is placed on conserving plants native to Hawaii and Polynesia, as well as arecaceae, aroids, and heliconias.

 The garden includes a lake (32 acres) and walking trails, as well as a day use area, campgrounds, and a visitor center with lecture room, exhibition hall, workshop, and botanical library.

 The garden features plants rarely seen in America, such as the Açaí tree.